DagsHub/open-source-experiment-tracking/README.md

 Here's a step-by-step guide to get involved in this challenge:

 1. **Choose a Project**: Explore [open-source projects on DagsHub](https://dagshub.com/explore/repos) and select one that interests you.
 It can be any project that utilizes MLflow or would benefit from one.
-2. **Track Experiments with MLflow**: Fork the project under your name and using MLflow, log parameters, metrics, and the trained model, as appropriate for the project's objectives.
+2. **Track Experiments with MLflow**: Fork the project under your name and use MLflow to log parameters, metrics, and the trained model, as appropriate for the project's objectives.
 3. **Document Your Pipeline**: Maintain clear and concise documentation describing your work, processing steps, and any dependencies.
 This documentation is crucial for future users and contributors and should be added to the project’s README file.
-4. **Tag your project:** Add relevant tags to the repository and files including `MLflow` , `experiment-tracking` , and `hacktoberfest` labels to the DagsHub repository.
+4. **Tag your project:** Add relevant tags to the repository and files including `MLflow`, `experiment-tracking`, `hacktoberfest`, and `hacktoberfest-2023` labels to the DagsHub repository.
 5. **Submit Your Contribution**: Open a Pull Request to the project on DagsHub.
 6. **Proof of Contribution**: Open a Pull Request [here](https://github.com/DagsHub/open-source-experiment-tracking) with README file and a link to the project